h2tc-roboticsx/H2TC/README.md

 ### Softwares

-To run the data [processor ](#data-processing), you have to install two more applcaitons
+To run the data [processor](#data-processing), you need to install two more applications

-* spd-say: text-to-voice convertor.
+* spd-say: text-to-voice converter.
 * ffmpeg: video decoder

-They can be installed, if not have, using apt:
+They can be installed, if not have, using `apt`:

 ```bash
 sudo apt update